top of page

 Additional Info

 When the winds are NNW it may be possible and safe for pilots to use both Bratton and WWH take offs, and in such conditions the whole extent of the site becomes flyable.
-For other wind directions you must choose which take off to use and take care to assess the true wind direction.
-Just because people are flying from a particular take off does not mean that it is safe for you to join them – always check for yourself.
-In particular if the wind is west of NNW then the Bratton Camp side will possibly be in rotor (if it is W or WNW then this will definitely be the case) and conversely if the wind is east of NNW then the White Horse take-off and bowl in front of the White Horse will be in rotor.
-During the day keep a careful eye on whether the wind direction is shifting and act appropriately.
+For other wind directions you should choose which take off to use and take care to assessing true wind direction.
+Just because people others are flying from a particular take off does not mean that it is safe for you to join them – always conduct your own assessment or ask advice from a local coach.